 This quest led me on a journey where I made one connection after another and began questioning everything with regard to our food and healthcare systems, seeing with a new awareness the answers that seem so very obvious to me now.
 Along the way, I discovered other people including physicians, research scientists and laypeople like me who were making the same connections.

-I didn’t discover Zack Bush MD until very recently but I’ve been sharing his work** ever since because he has the professional background and knowledge base to address these topics as well as a heart-centered, solution-oriented outlook.
+I didn’t discover Zack Bush MD until well into this journey but I’ve been sharing his work (see below) ever since.
+He has the professional background and knowledge base to address these topics as well as a heart-centered, solution-oriented outlook.
 He speaks eloquently about these issues, with a focus on the positive action steps we can begin taking today.

 His work and philosophy regarding the importance of our connection to each other and our beautiful planet along with diversity and cooperation on the micro and macro level really resonates and aligns with my personal findings and philosophy.
 I hope it inspires others in the same way!

-If any aspect of the Children’s Learning Garden project speaks to you, please message us today.
-We’re looking for help in all areas so if you have skills to offer, equipment to loan or perhaps you’d like to donate or become a sponsor—we welcome your ideas and referrals to individuals or companies who may want to get involved.
+We’re looking for help in all areas so if you have skills to offer, equipment to loan or perhaps you’d like to donate or become a sponsor-please message us today.

 *Regenerative Agriculture – excerpt from zachbushmd.com on Farming: